 Residence hallways must be kept clear of sports equipment, mattresses, chairs, boxes, shoes, etc.

-If you are leaving campus please let either a fellow student or dorm leadership know where they are going.
+If you are leaving campus please let either a fellow student or dorm leadership know where you are going.
 This is important in case an emergency arises in which we need to contact you immediately, or there is a problem and we need to account for all residents.

 Extended leave forms may be requested from the Deans and filled out 2 or more days in advance, when students are planning to leave campus for the night or several nights.
 Extended leave forms are to be requested from the Deans, filled out, signed, and submitted to the Dean of Student Life with departure dependent on approval.

 A weekend begins Friday after the last class or campus responsibility (whichever comes last) and ends Sunday at 11:00 p.m.
 If you are planning to leave NBC for the weekend or a brown block, be sure to fill out an extended leave form 2 days before you are planning to leave.

 Extended leaves will not be granted during weekends of special events such as exams, conferences, three60five, seminars, tournaments, or other special campus events.